 Course & Maps

-The Annual TriWaco Triathlon features both Sprint and Olympic Tri courses, which begin with an open-water swim in the Brazos River transitioning to a fast & flat bike course that travels through the heart of Baylor University.
-The third leg of the race takes runners along the Brazos River through beautiful Cameron Park.
-The Courses & Maps are below detailing out the triathlon.
+The Annual TriWaco Triathlon features both Sprint and Olympic Tri courses, which begin with an open-water swim in the Brazos River transitioning to a fast & flat bike course and ending with a beautiful run along the Brazos.
 Click Here to view the Transition Map.